Elu43/RS485-Ultrasonic-distance-sensor-ESP32C6-Zigbee/README.md

 - ESP Zigbee SDK (automatically downloaded via the IDF component manager)

 ### In menuconfig :
-Make sure to enable Zigbee as endpoint, and custom partition table pointing to partition.csv
+Make sure to enable Zigbee as endpoint, and custom partition table pointing to partitions.csv

 ---